banago/PHPloy/readme.md

 # PHPloy
 **Version 2.0.0-beta**

 PHPloy is a little PHP script that allows you to deploy files through FTP to a server.
-It makes use of Git to know which files it should upload and which one it should delete.
+It makes use of Git to know which files should be uploaded and which should be deleted.
 It is a real time-saver.

-PHPloy supports deployments of submodules and sub-submodules.
+Unlike other similar scripts, PHPloy supports deployments of submodules and sub-submodules.

 ## Requirements